JarryShaw/PyPCAPKit/examples/legacy_smoke/README.rst

    TZ=UTC python test_extractor.py     # ../captures/out.json, out.plist, out.txt  <- in.pcap
    TZ=UTC python test_pcapng.py        # ../captures/pcapng.txt                    <- dhcp.pcapng

-Both inputs are committed, so this works on a fresh clone with no ``make samples`` first.
+Both *inputs* are committed, so this works on a fresh clone with no ``make samples`` first.
 Use ``make fixtures PYTHON=../../.venv/bin/python`` to pick a specific interpreter.

+These four were tracked once, and #685 is why they are not any more.
+Nothing reads a report back -- no test asserts on one, and the docs only quote them as prose -- so a parser change that alters how a frame renders leaves the committed copy quietly wrong, with no failure anywhere to say so. ``pcapng.txt`` sat recording ``packet -> NIL`` for four blocks that had started carrying their captured octets, and the staleness was found by reading the file rather than by anything breaking.
+Generating them on demand means the copy on your disk describes the tree you are standing in, which was the only thing that made them worth looking at.

-``TZ=UTC`` **is not decoration.** ``pcapkit`` renders frame timestamps in the host's local zone, so an unpinned run rewrites every timestamp line in all four files with wherever it happened to be run -- which is how these fixtures came to disagree with each other, the PCAP three having been generated at UTC-05:00 and ``pcapng.txt`` at UTC+08:00.
-Pinning UTC makes the output reproducible on any host.
+``TZ=UTC`` **is not decoration.** ``pcapkit`` renders frame timestamps in the host's local zone, so an unpinned run rewrites every timestamp line in all four files with wherever it happened to be run -- which is how these reports came to disagree with each other while they were still tracked, the PCAP three having been generated at UTC-05:00 and ``pcapng.txt`` at UTC+08:00.
+Pinning UTC makes the output reproducible on any host, so two runs can be diffed against each other.
 It also happens to be the only zone in which PCAP-NG's ``timestamp_epoch`` is the true UNIX epoch:
-``PCAPNG._read_timestamp`` adds the zone's UTC offset to the value it returns, so a fixture generated anywhere else bakes in that offset.
+``PCAPNG._read_timestamp`` adds the zone's UTC offset to the value it returns, so a report generated anywhere else bakes in that offset.